Top

 What Exercises Can I do at Home?

 Specific exercises which are helpful for one TMJ pathology may irritate another.
 However, breathing control and tongue positioning will decrease joint tension.
 Place your tongue gently on the roof of your mouth behind your front teeth.
 Swallow and breathe in this position.
 Say “Now” “Never” (and repeat).
 This habit will replace jaw clenching.
 Try doing the alphabet with your tongue.
-If you make it to H….
-That’s great!
+If you make it to H you are doing great!
+Check out these exercises if you are ready to try a few more.

 TMD Home Exercise Program